heitorsDev/uScouting-local/README.md

-react app for firs tech challenge scouting using local storage
+react app for first tech challenge scouting using local storage